 While in Paris in September 2012 I acquired an album or scrapbook in 4to format bound in 19th century blindstamped red cloth.
 It is labeled on the spine simply Receuil de Journaux.
 On all 184 pages of the album someone pasted newspaper clippings from printing trade journals and other souvenirs of the printing trade published between 1865 and 1867.
 The articles emphasize social issues in the printing trade, especially in typesetting.

 Two topics in the collection of clippings and ephemera stand out: pp. 24-65 and 74-76 concern the employment of women as typesetters.
-This seems to be the one place in the print shop where women were sometimes employed at the time.
-Considering the large amount of coverage of this unusual subject one wonders if the album might have been assembled by a woman.
+Typesetting was one place in the print shop where women were sometimes employed at the time; other job sometimes offered women was feeding paper into printing machines.
+Considering the large amount of coverage of women typesetters one wonders if the album might have been assembled by a woman.
 The second half of the album mainly concerns issues regarding the exhibition of the printing trades in the Paris Exhibition of 1867.

 There is no identification of ownership in the album except an unusual French diamond-shaped bookplate reflecting a serious interest in the history of printing.
 This contains a monogram which may be read PLM or LMP, or some other combination of the letters.